mainkoon81/Study-Autonomous-Car-Prep-02/README.md

 > **main.cpp** and **gaussian.cpp** How they work together?
  - gaussian.cpp file:
-   - It contains the **class definition** including all the variables and functions that the Gaussian class needs.
+   - It **declares** the Gaussian class, and contains the class **definition** including all the variables and functions that the Gaussian class needs.
 In short, the **gaussian.cpp** contained the code that defined the Gaussian class.
  - main.cpp file:
-   - It **uses the class** to run some calculations.
+   - It should **use the Gaussian class declaration** to run some calculations.
 Unlike Python, in C++, you need to declare your class before you use the class.
-Note that both **main.cpp** and **gaussian.cpp** have the same class declaration at the top of their files (see **main.cpp** used the Gaussian class).
+Note that both **main.cpp** and **gaussian.cpp** have the **same class declaration** at the top of their files.
 <img src="https://user-images.githubusercontent.com/31917400/43553813-cade29f6-95e8-11e8-8c4e-2a95d897f80b.jpg" />

 - `gaussian.cpp` file had four parts:
-   - header, which is where the `#include<>` statements were
+   - Header, which is where the `#include<>` statements were
-   - **class declaration**
+   - **Class Declaration**
-   - construct function for object creation
+   - Constructor Function for object_creation
-   - method definition
+   - Method Definition
 > Header
  - The header included the library for outputting to the terminal: `#include <math.h>`.
 > Class Declaration
- - The purpose of the class declaration is to give the constructor, method functions access to the **Gaussian class**.
-Declarations tell the program what the variable types will be.
-In the class declaration, you let the compiler know what all of the class variables and methods look like in terms of data types, inputs and outputs.
+ - The purpose of the class declaration is to give the [constructor] and [method] access to the **Gaussian class**.
+   - Declarations tell the program **what the variable types will be**(private? public? integer? float? void? etc).
+   - In the class declaration, you let the compiler know what all of the class variables and methods look like in terms of **datatypes, inputs and outputs**.
- - In essence, a private function or variable is only reachable within the class code whereas a public function or definition is accessible to objects as well.
+ - A **private** function or variable is only reachable within the [class code] whereas a **public** function or definition is accessible to [objects] as well(FYI, the object initiation will come after the class declaration).
-> Constructor Function
+> Constructor Function for object_creation
- - Constructor functions determine how a new **object** will be initiated.
+ - Constructor functions determine how the **object will be initiated**.
 Python had an equivalent syntax with the `def __init__(self,...)`.
 When you declare a new object, should the object have default values?
 Or will you provide values every time you instantiate an object?
- - The first constructor function is for when you instantiate an object without specifying the average and variance.: DEFAULT
+ - The first constructor function is for when you instantiate an object without specifying the average and variance - DEFAULT
 ```
 Gaussian::Gaussian() {
     mu = 0;
     sigma2 = 1;
 }
 ```
- - The other constructor function specifies what to do when you do specify the values of average and variance:
+ - The next constructor function specifies what to do when users do specify the values of average and variance:
 ```
 Gaussian::Gaussian(float average, float sigma) {
     mu = average;
     sigma2 = sigma;
 }
 ```
-> Method Function
+> Method Definition
- - And finally, the class methods define all of the functions that your class needs to have.
-The rest of the code contains the definitions for all of the functions, also called methods, that your class has.
-The get and set functions are specifically for getting variable values or changing the value of private variables.
+ - And finally, the class methods define all of the functions(also called methods) that your class needs to have.
+The `get...` and `set...` functions(already declared in the class_declaration) are specifically for getting variable values to output or changing the value of private variables.
 ```
 void Gaussian::setMu (float average) {
     mu = average;
 }
 void Gaussian::setSigma2 (float sigma) {
     sigma2 = sigma;
 }
 float Gaussian::getMu () {
     return mu;
 }
 float Gaussian::getSigma2() {
     return sigma2;
 }